 Do you think this helps them or hurts them?

 I’ll tell you it not only hurts them today but also a long time into the future.
 This stuff doesn’t go away.

-Bottom line: If you take money from others, pool that money, your investors are expecting profits and you’re the expert and doing the work, you need a PPM.
+Bottom line: If you take money from others and pool that money, your investors are expecting a passive position to profit, and you’re the expert and doing the work; you need a PPM.